patterns-app/patterns-devkit/README.md

 Dags abstracts over underlying database, runtime, and storage resources with **functional, type-aware data graphs**.
-These graphs are composed of discrete `pipes` written in **python or SQL** that snap together both batch and streaming data flows to form end-to-end data pipelines, from API data extraction to SQL transformation to analysis, modeling, and visualization.
+These graphs are composed of discrete `pipes` written in **python or SQL** that snap together both batch and streaming data flows to form end-to-end data pipelines, from API extraction to SQL transformation to analysis, modeling, and visualization.

 Dags `pipes` optionally expose type interfaces, called `ObjectSchema`s or just `schema`s, that describe the structure, data types, and semantics of the expected input and output data.
 These type